wwliao/hprc_release2_variant_calling/README.md

 These merged callsets provide a more comprehensive set of variants by combining evidence across methods.
 The detailed methodology for constructing merged callsets is described in [a separate repository](https://github.com/wwliao/hprc_release2_graph_variant_benchmarking).

 An index of merged callsets is provided in the [Index Files](#index-files) section.

+**Note**: A merged callset was not constructed for HG00272.
+This sample was excluded due to a likely large-scale misassembly on chromosome X and was therefore not included in the HPRC R2 pangenome graph.

 ## Index Files